svetlanakuro/NotesApp/README.md

 04/11/21 branch lesson-2: Added a main screen with notes, trying to add a screen with note details and the ability to edit a note.
 04/11/21 branch lesson-2: Fixed screen with note details, but still there is no data saving from edited note.
+17/11/21 branch lesson-3: Trying to use SharedViewModel to pass data from DetailFragment to MainFragment.